Personal Immigration

 How to Apply for a Long-Term UK Visitor Visa

-To be eligible for a long-term visitor visa, applicants need to demonstrate to UK Visas & Immigration (UKVI) that they are a visa national.
-Visa nationals require entry clearance prior to travelling to the United Kingdom as a visitor, whereas non-visa nationals can normally seek entry as a Visitor on arrival at the UK border.
-The list of nationalities which require entry clearance is set out in Appendix Visitor: Visa national list here.
+To be eligible for a long-term Visitor visa, applicants need to demonstrate to UK Visas & Immigration (UKVI) that they are a visa national.
+Visa nationals require entry clearance prior to travelling to the United Kingdom as a visitor, whereas non-visa nationals can normally seek entry as a visitor on arrival at the UK border using their Electronic Travel Authorisation which you can apply for on the Government website.
+The list of nationalities which require entry clearance is set out in Appendix Visitor: Visa national list.

-Those applying for entry clearance on a long-term Standard Visitor visa must not fall for refusal under the Immigration Rules part 9.
+Those applying for entry clearance on a long-term Standard Visitor visa must not fall foul of refusal under Part Suitability of the Immigration Rules.

 For an application to succeed, the UKVI decision maker must be satisfied that an applicant is a genuine visitor.
 To meet this requirement, an applicant must show that they: